-The Master of Finance core courses cover a mixture of finance theory, accounting, modelling and statistics.
-They provide a solid grounding in the key areas of this subject and deliver the material essential for any student wishing to study finance.
+The Master of Finance core courses at CJBS cover a mixture of finance theory, accounting, modelling and statistics.
+The courses are designed to provide students with a thorough understanding of finance.

 Approximately 90% of the core content focuses on finance-related material: